-I was spring cleaning to welcome 2016 and unearthed this: A bottle of Absolut.
+I was spring cleaning my kitchen and unearthed this: A bottle of Absolut.
 It’s been standing at the back row of my shelf for years, begging me to take a sip of it.
-I did once and thought “yowza, whatzzit?
-Horse pee?”
-Sorry, vodka lovers.
+I did once and thought “yowza, wats dis?”

 But not being one to waste, I figured there must be some more palatable ways to drink this poison.
 Google gave me my answers.
 It seems vodka is like BFF with lingonberry syrup.
-I’ve yet to try these drinks recipes but I am definitely grabbing some DRYCK LINGON on my next trip to IKEA.
+I’m definitely grabbing some DRYCK LINGON on my next trip to IKEA.
+Pair the cocktails with a few no-fail finger food and I’m all set for a party at home.

 - 2 oz. of vodka